mbloch/mapshaper/docs/development/label-tool-design.md

   onto a polyline, the offset following the pointer, what a flip does to an offset and an anchor, and the fallbacks for a label with no offset or one written in units this tool cannot read.

+And in `browser-tests/label-select-menu.spec.mjs`, the menu's select section: the headings and the items with their counts for a right-click on a label; that the right-click leaves the selection it found alone; "all labels" selecting the layer and "same fill color" selecting the subset that shares it; a font size then set on that group reaching both of its labels and neither of the others, in one `-style ... ids=1,2`; and a 435-label layer selected whole, where the cue falls back to the halo — no outlines drawn, the halo on more than two hundred labels, and the panel counting all 435.
+Cmd-A is there too, selecting the layer without the menu and leaving the page unselected, and so is the panel's reading of such a selection: "mixed" in the font menu, the size placeholder and the colour field with its swatch split, and each of them back to a value, an unmarked swatch and its own placeholder once the labels agree.

+And in `browser-tests/label-icon-toggle.spec.mjs`, the Icon switch over a selection of two labels, one with a symbol and one without: the switch mixed and reported as `aria-checked="mixed"` with the section still live and the shared shape shown; on and off when the selection agrees; a click on a mixed switch turning every label on and the next one turning them all off; a symbol size reaching only the label that has a symbol, and a shape reaching both and carrying the size the selection already shared. `getToggleState()` and the select predicates themselves are in `test/gui-label-tool-state-test.mjs`: what each kind matches, that a property left unset matches the default it renders as while an unset font is its own value, that position and colour do not count as text style, and which items a given layer is worth offering.

 Still to write: